 The Goldfinger shots crop so close on the car chase that with the somewhat random rear projection backdrops on shots of Sean Connery and Tilly Masterson driving, the vertical scale softens or compresses:

 The lanes are a 1930s width, like the more harrowing sections of the Taconic Parkway, except thousands of feet more harrowing.
-The railings or in places low parapets would only complicate a fall.
-Mostly there are no railings.
+The railings or, in places, low parapets, would only complicate a fall.
+Mostly there are no railings or parapets.
 The road bends back upon itself and runs along straightaways on which oncoming drivers and drivers behind you expect straightaway speeds.
 You have a forearm’s length between your tires and air.
-After an hour it does not seem you will ever relax again.
+After an hour it seems you’ll never relax again.

 I think that being so far above the tree line had more to do with my response than did the altitude (Furka crests at 7,969 feet).
 I didn’t feel short of breath or develop a headache.
 But a layer I hadn’t known I had, some conceptually protective membrane, had been peeled back.
 Nothing familiar beyond the car and the ribbon of pavement remained to refer to: grass was brown until the next May, rock bared at such uninterrupted expanse that as daylight bled from the peaks and snow patches glowed unmoored against the dark I could guess no distances, only that enormity was very close and I wanted to be indoors with curtains between me and the night.

 We missed the signs for the Bond locations.
 The Hotel Belvedere was closed for the season.
 We looked back and saw headlights strung all along the switchbacks we’d descended.
 The moon came up over Italy.
 High snows showed faintly.
 We stopped in one town and found no hotel; in another town, no hotel open.
 My father parked and left my mother and me and came back from a hotel he said would not be a good place, and we drove on to the next town, Brig.